 People with depression may also have lower levels of omega-3 in their blood.

-The herb St. John's wort and the amino acid S-adenosyl-L-methionine (SAM-e) are sometimes used to help depressive symptoms, but they are also associated with an increased risk of mania.
+St. John's wort: The herb St. John's wort and the amino acid S-adenosyl-L-methionine (SAM-e) are sometimes used to help depressive symptoms, but they are also associated with an increased risk of mania.
 They may interfere with antidepressants.

 Anyone with bipolar disorder who decides to use complementary medicine should continue with their prescribed medication therapy sessions, and they should consult their physician before using supplements or an alternative therapy.

-Clinical support and treatments for bipolar disorder
+Clinical support and treatment

 Treatment for bipolar disorder is usually guided by a psychiatrist who specializes in the condition.
 Sometimes a wider team of a psychologist, social worker, and psychiatric nurse may be involved.